EcoRank: Budget-Constrained Text Re-ranking Using Large Language Models: Budget-Aware Ranking Prompt Designs

 \subsection{Listwise Methods}

-In this strategy, passages $p_0 \cdots p_N$ are put through the LLMs with identifiers such as ([1], [2] etc.) as a list along with the query $q$.
+In this strategy, passages $p_0 \cdots p_N$ are put through the LLMs with identifiers such as ([1], [2], etc.) as a list along with the query $q$.
 The LLM is then asked to give the relative ordering of the passages as an output (i.e. [2] > [1] $\cdots$).
 Recent works like RankGPT~\citep{sun2023chatgpt}, LRL~\citep{ma2023zero} introduce a sliding window strategy to combat token limitation challenge in LLMs, where a sliding window of size $w$ with a step of $s$ is used.
-For budget-constrained scenario, we approximate the number of passages that can be given as input to the prompt.
+For a budget-constrained scenario, we approximate the number of passages that can be given as input to the prompt.
 We call this \texttt{B-RankGPT}.

-However, as the prompt of listwise method is rather complicated (LLMs have to understand the ordering of multiple passages and have to give an output in a structured format), most LLM APIs face issues in giving the correct output. \citet{qin2023large} show that, medium sized LLM APIs like FLAN-T5-XL~\citep{chung2022scaling} are inconsistent and not able to understand the prompt correctly and provide irrelevant results.
-Only big sized commercial LLMs like GPT-4 and GPT-3.5 are able to utilize this approach correctly.
+However, as the prompt of listwise method is rather complicated (LLMs have to understand the ordering of multiple passages and have to give an output in a structured format), most LLM APIs face issues in giving the correct output. \citet{qin2023large} show that medium-sized LLM APIs like FLAN-T5-XL~\citep{chung2022scaling} are inconsistent and not able to understand the prompt correctly and provide irrelevant results.
+Only big-sized commercial LLMs like GPT-4 and GPT-3.5 are able to utilize this approach correctly.
 Further, it is highly sensitive to input ordering, meaning the output depends heavily on the order of the passages in the prompt.